Skip to content

 1. Audit Your Current Social Media Presence

-Before planning future content, take stock of what's working now.
+Before you plan future content, take stock of what works now.
 Review your last three months of posts across all platforms.
-Which posts received the most engagement?
+Which posts got the most engagement?
 What type of content resonates with your audience?
-For a restaurant, this might be behind-the-scenes kitchen videos, whilst a fitness studio might find workout tips perform best.
+For a restaurant, it might be behind-the-scenes kitchen videos.
+A fitness studio might find workout tips perform best.

 2. Define Your Content Pillars